aRafiyi/SeleniumAutomationTesting/README.md

-# AutomationTesting
+# SeleniumAutomationTesting

-Twenty five automated system test cases for testing a website using python and Selenium testing framework.
-The tests have been recorded and then exported to a .py file using the Selenium IDE.
+This repository contains twenty five automated system test cases for testing a simple website using python and **Selenium testing framework**.
+The tests have been recorded and then exported to a python file using the **Selenium IDE**.
 The accompanying zip file includes the files for the test website.